LTUC/amman-prep-d14/Class-06/facilitator/README.md

 - Hoisting is JavaScript's default behavior of moving all declarations to the top.
 - Hoisting is a JavaScript mechanism where variables and functions declared in the code are moved to the top.

-> mote:Be carefully that only declaration gets hoisted NOT the initializations
+> mote: Be carefully that only the declaration gets hoisted NOT the initializations

 - One of the advantages of hoisting is that it lets you use a function before you declare it in your code.